praveenscience/AP-GitHub-Praveen/ReadMe.md

-# Praveen's Live Stream at SOME COLLEGE
+# Praveen's Live Stream at NIT Arunachal Pradesh

 Praveen was discussing so many things.